ShanaScogin/BayesPostEst/README.md

 ### Extraversion

-For continuous variables of interest, users may want to set `fullsims = FALSE` to obtain the median predicted probability along the range of $x$ as well as a lower and upper bound of choice (here, the 95% credible interval).
+For continuous variables of interest, users may want to set `fullsims = FALSE` to obtain the median predicted probability along the range of \emph{x} as well as a lower and upper bound of choice (here, the 95% credible interval).

 ```{r}
 aveprob.extra.jags <- mcmcAveProb(modelmatrix = mm,